 The 115 ft.
-Stephen Taber – built in Glen Head, Long Island NY in 1871 (“when Grant was President”) to haul lumber and other natural resources from these islands to the mainland, is a National Historic Landmark, as the oldest documented vessel in continuous service in the US.
+Stephen Taber – built in Glen Head, Long Island NY in 1871 (“when Grant was President”) to haul lumber and other natural resources from these islands to the mainland – is a National Historic Landmark.
+A credible period ship lacking modern updates, like an inboard engine (the Taber relies on the trusty “push yawl” Babe), The Schooner Stephen Taber is the oldest documented vessel in continuous service in the US.

-The adventure begins on Windjammer Wharf in Rockland Maine – where both the Stephen Taber and the more upscale Schooner Ladona (owned by the same family) are berthed.
+My adventure began on Windjammer Wharf in Rockland Maine – where both the Stephen Taber and the more upscale Schooner Ladona (owned by the same family) are berthed.
 They make a pretty pair – the dark-green-hulled two masted gaff-rigged Taber and bright white Ladona, the Yin and Yang of Windjamming experiences – side by side.
+The Stephen Taber and the just renovated Ladona, are arguably the most aesthetically stunning and pristine ships in the fleet.

 The First Generation Captains Barnes

 In 1976, Captains Ken and Ellen Barnes bought an old fading schooner that had been operating as a Windjammer since 1945, and renovated it into the immaculate, historically accurate beauty she is today.
-The Stephen Taber and the just renovated Ladona, are arguably the most aesthetically stunning and pristine ships in the fleet.
+They joined us several times over the four days we sailed, and my heart melted when I saw how they joked around and loved on their son, the current captain.
+It reminded me of my own loving relationship with my Dad, who was a fierce commander at sea, and a pushover on land.

-Ellen, who has been known to belt bluesy and witty nautical songs, along with her husband and son, in a zesty full-throated voice, is the more outgoing of the two.
-“There’s something magical about the Stephen Taber,” she muses.
+It was apparent how comfortable the Captains Barnes felt on the ship they called home for over 25 years.
+Ken, Pete Seeger-ish in stature and facial hair was the quiet one.
+Ellen, who belts out bluesy and witty nautical songs, along with her husband and son, in a zesty full-throated voice, is the more outgoing of the two.
+“There’s something magical about the Stephen Taber,” Ellen mused.
 “It’s not a show-offy mega yacht.
 It’s really a lifestyle.”

-Ken and Ellen Barnes turned the Taber over to their son, Noah, who’d been earning his Captain’s chops since he was seven years old, when he learned the proverbial ropes about sailing by doing.
+After 25 years, Ken and Ellen Barnes turned the Taber over to their son, Noah, who’d been earning his chops onboard since he was seven years old.
 After a stint in New York City at a PR firm, and running Day Cruises out of Chelsea Piers, Noah was happy to return to the classic coasting schooner and the Maine waters he knew so well.
 He took over the helm when his parents retired in 2003, and runs the Schooner with his wife, Jane, and son, Oscar in tow.

 The Odd Couple

 I really believed that Noah was putting me on when he introduced his 11-year-old son, Oscar, and Oscar’s best friend Felix, who were joining us on the Gam Cruise.
 Honestly?
 Oscar and Felix?
-Neither is a common boy name these days, and how purely coincidental could it be that these two would be besties?
+How purely coincidental could it be that these two would be besties?
 (Cue the Jack Lemmon and Walter Matthau references).

 Well, turns out, purely coincidental, indeed.
 Felix is the son of Chicky Stoltz – a musician in the “boat band,” the Charlie Nobles (a reference to the smoke stack from the ship’s galley) – and the kids have basically grown up together.
 They brought some great pre-teen energy to the cruise (though normally, children under 14 are not allowed).